fp-cli/fp-cli-dev/README.md

 	<repo>
 		Name of the repository to fetch the release notes for.
-If no user/org was provided, 'wp-cli' org is assumed.
+If no user/org was provided, 'fp-cli' org is assumed.

 	<release>
 		Name of the release to fetch the release notes for.